reekamaharaj/EducatAble/details.md

 -   [x] Something to indicate login status (current page states are enough?)
 -   User logged in
     -   [x] Option to save a question (like favorite)
--   [ ] User page to view saved things
+-   [x] User page to view saved things
--   [ ] (Admin thing) Page for an admin to view new questions that have been submitted and respond to them.
--   [ ] (Admin) ON FAQ page, option for Admin to edit current questions/answers
+-   [x] Random "did you know" generation.

 ### Back-end